Deep (2021 film): Plot

 Medical student Jane lives with her delinquent younger sister, June, while taking care of their grandmother.
 Her intense studying schedule, household duties, and struggle to pay debt prompts her to become an insomniac.
 Jane's professor, Nichcha, suggests she participate in research held by a German pharmaceutical company.

 The company's head scientist, Hans Miller, explains that their experiment, dubbed Deep, will be conducted in three levels and aims to harvest a brain chemical called Qratonin, which induces wakefulness in humans.
 This is achieved through implanting a microchip in the subject's nape.
-After being promised a fitting reward and signing an NDA, Jane was implanted and given a watch to monitor her Qratonin level.
+After being promised a fitting reward and signing an NDA, Jane is implanted and given a watch to monitor her Qratonin level.
 Hans warns that the chip will induce cardiac arrest if she ever falls asleep for more than 60 seconds before she reaches 100% Qratonin levels.

 She encounters fellow students and Deep subjects, party-goer Win, gamer nerd Peach, and popular student Cin.
 After reaching the end of Deep's first level, they each receive their rewards.
 As they grow closer, Cin confides that she has a stalker.
 The group name themselves Non-Non (meaning no-sleep in French and Thai).
 They decided to proceed to the second level of Deep, offering an even bigger reward provided they stay awake longer.
 Each of them becomes increasingly delirious, experiencing visual and auditory hallucinations.
 They realize that more students partake in the experiment and their sleepiness slows their Qratonin level rises slower.
 To cope with this, they held a party at Peach's house.
 At one point, Cin is shocked to discover that Peach is her stalker, and fell unconscious before being resuscitated.
 After Cin's near death experience, the group finishes the second level and quits the experiment, seemingly breaking up.
 Jane witness a student who died due to the Deep.